 My gardening ingredients bought from NTUC Fairprice cost me less than $10.
 As for the flower pots, I have decided to reuse the large sized plastic cups from KOI.
 This is because their cups are tough, comes with clear marking and it’s transparency allows me to take a peek at the roots and the presence of water.

 With my flower pots half-filled with soil, two seeds of the same type are placed in each flower pots.
 Clean water is then poured gently into the soil, making the soil moist and comfortable for the seeds.
 With the help of Mummy, Kayden had used the black marker to label down the names of the seeds in each flower pots.

-Using cable ties, I tied up the flower pots onto the railings so that the seeds can have adequate amount of sunshine.
-Now, we have to wait four to six weeks before the seeds starts to germinate.
+Using cable ties, I tied up the flower pots onto the railings so that the seeds can have an adequate amount of sunshine.
+Now, we have to wait four to six weeks before the seeds start to germinate.